-y has full discretion over the composition of the Fund's portfolio, guidelines and restrictions, which do not provide for index-tracking holdings of the Fund (excluding derivatives) not bound by the components or weighting on not included in the index.
-The degree to whi of the index will vary over time and its perfor Further information on Relative VaR can be financial derivatives instruments", and further ne calculation of the Relative VaR.
-Though the majority of the are likely to be components of the index, the Investment Adviser is if the index when selecting investments and may invest in securities the Fund may resemble the composition and risk characteristics mance may be meaningfully different. found in Annex 1 under "Risk management and monitoring of r details on the application of the VaR methodology and information are available upon request from the Management Company.
-Expected level of leverage of the notionals, not taking into account any has in place at any time.
-Under certain circu leverage may increase from time to time to I a regulatory limit on the Fund and there may be no action whether Hedged Equivalent Classes The Fund will aim at hedging 50% (with a reasonable margin of tolerance) of its total net assets, from USD (regardless of the current exposure of the portfolio to USD), into the currency referred to in the relevant Class's designation.
-The list of available Hedged Equivalent Classes can be found online on the Management Company's webpage at capitalgroup.com/international Cut-Off Time 1:00 pm Luxembourg time on every Valuation notification Date n Date, Subscription Pre-notification Date and Redemption Pre- Subscription Pre-notification Date For subscription requests above \$25,000,00 Date 0 or equivalent, three Week Days before the relevant Valuation Redemption Pre-notification Date For redemption requests above \$25,000,000 or equivalent, three Week Days before the relevant Valuation Date Fiscal year-end 31 December in each year Fees and charges 2 Until 31 December 2024: Fund Administration Fee 3 0.15% maximum Depositary and Custody Fees 4 0.12% maximum From 1 January 2025: Annual Administration Charge 5 0.25% maximum
+npany has full discretion over the composition of the Fund's portfolio, tive, guidelines and restrictions, which do not provide for index-tracking The use of the above index is in relation holdings of the Fund (excluding derivativ not bound by the components or weighti not included in the index.
+The degree to of the index will vary over time and its per Further information on Relative VaR car financial derivatives instruments", and fu to the calculation of the Relative VaR.
+Though the majority of the ves) are likely to be components of the index, the Investment Adviser is ng of the index when selecting investments and may invest in securities which the Fund may resemble the composition and risk characteristics erformance may be meaningfully different.
+In be found in Annex 1 under "Risk management and monitoring of inther details on the application of the VaR methodology and information ess are available upon request from the Management Company.
+Expected level of leverage of the notionals, not taking into account has in place at any time.
+Under certain of leverage may increase from time to time The Fund's expected level of leverage is I to be 100% of the net assets of the Fund, as calculated using the sum any netting of the derivatives and hedging arrangements that the Fund ircumstances (e.g., very low market volatility), the actual Fund's level of to higher levels.
+Is not a regulatory limit on the Fund and there may be no action whether an the disclosed expected level of leverage.
+Hedged Equivalent Classes The Fund will aim at hedging 50% (with a reasonable margin of tolerance) of its total net assets, from USD (regardless of the current exposure of the portfolio to USD), into the currency referred to in the relevant Class's designation.
+The list of available Hedged Equivalent Classes can be found online on the Management Company's webpage at capitalgroup.com/international Cut-Off Time 1:00 pm Luxembourg time on every Valu notification Date uation Date, Subscription Pre-notification Date and Redemption Pre- Subscription Pre-notification Date For subscription requests above \$25,000,000 or equivalent, three Week Days before the relevant Valuation Date Redemption Pre-notification Date For redemption requests above \$25,000 ,000 or equivalent, three Week Days before the relevant Valuation Date Fiscal year-end 31 December in each year Fees and charges Until 31 December 2024: Fund Administration Fee 0.15% maximum Depositary and Custody Fees 0.12% maximum From 1 January 2025:

-2 Fund Administration, Depositary and Custody Fees, which are included in the total expense ratio (TER), which varies by Fund and by Share Class, may be partially allocated to the relevant Share Class by the Management Company.
+Fund Administration, Depositary and Custody Fees, which are included in the total expense ratio (TER), which varies by Fund and by Share Class, may be partially allocated to the relevant Share Class by the Management Company.
 Please see the relevant KID/KIID and the Company's annual report for details.
 3 Effective rate varies with the total assets of the Fund up to the indicated maximum.
 4 Effective rate varies with the total assets of the Fund and with the country breakdown in the Portfolio up to the indicated maximum.
 5 Please refer to the section Charges, Expenses and Fees for the detail of what is included in the Annual Administration Charge.